Hahajima

-Hahajima, Haha Jima, or Haha-jima (母島) is the second-largest island within the Bonin or Ogasawara Islands SSE of the Japanese Home Islands.
+Hahajima, Haha Jima, or Haha-jima (母島) is the second-largest island within the Bonin or Ogasawara Islands south southeast of the Japanese Home Islands.
 The steeply-sloped island, which is about 21 km2 in area, has a population of 440.
 It is part of Ogasawara Village in Ogasawara Subprefecture, which is approximately 1000 km south of Tokyo, Japan.

 The highest peaks Hahajima are Chibusayama (lit.
 Breast Mountain), approximately 462 m, and Sakaigatake, 443 m.
 It is part of an archipelago that includes Chichijima approximately 50 km to the north and the nearby smaller islands such as Anejima and Imōtojima and Mukōjima.
 The group forms the Hahajima Rettō (母島列島; formerly the "Baily Group").